 Academic progress for every financial aid applicant will be monitored after each semester.
 All of a student’s academic coursework is considered in the review process, whether the student received aid that term or not.
 The assessment will be based on the student’s entire academic record, including all transfer credit hours accepted.

-If the student does not meet either the GPA or Credit Completion standard, the student will be placed on Financial Aid Warning for the next registered term.
+If the student does not meet either the GPA or credit completion standard, the student will be placed on financial aid warning for the next registered term.
 While on warning status, students are eligible to receive financial aid.
-Students on warning status are encouraged to use the many academic support services on campus to improve their academic standing.

-Provided the student’s academic status allows for registration, s/he may attend the University at his or her own expense until the minimum cumulative GPA and credit completion requirement has been met.
-Once requirements are met, the student may regain federal, state and/or institutional aid.
+Provided the student’s academic status allows for registration, they may attend the university at their own expense until the minimum cumulative GPA and credit completion requirement has been met.

 Saint Mary’s University may immediately deem a student ineligible for financial aid in the event of extraordinary circumstances, such as a student who registers for but does not earn any credits for two consecutive terms, or a student who demonstrates an attendance pattern that abuses the receipt of financial aid.